 “No. No. I wouldn’t be surprised if he did kill that many.
-He is a dragon half breed after all.”
+He is a half-dragon breed, after all.”

 “We have some hot water and tea brewer.”
 The Lunar Rabbit spoke.
 “I can brew up something for you.”

 “Really?”
-Zero was surprised to hear that in this large boat that look more like a ship had such things.
+Zero was surprised to hear that this large boat that looked more like a ship had such things.

 “Yes, I’ll go get it right now.”
 The Lunar Rabbit that was steering the boat let it auto-pilot by itself.
 He went towards the lower deck and came up with a large teapot filled with water and cups.

-Zero handed the catnip coffee towards the Lunar Rabbit and the Rabbit started to brew the tea.
+Zero handed the catnip coffee to the Lunar Rabbit, and the Rabbit started to brew the tea.

 “You’ll be amazed at the effect this tea does.”
 M2 was given a cup of Catnip Coffee.
 The other cat people drew in closer wanting to have a whiff at it.

-“I can see what you mean…” Zero unconsciously leaned closer to M2 trying to get away from the Tyger who was sniffing the air around them.
-He was getting a bit too close for comfort.
+“I can see what you mean…” Zero unconsciously leaned closer to M2, trying to escape the Tyger sniffing the air around them.
+But, unfortunately, he was getting a bit too close for comfort.

 “I’m sorry.”
 Tyger blushed red.
-He was ashamed at his behavior.
+He was ashamed of his behavior.
 “It just smells so good.”

 Zero could see drools coming out of Tyger’s mouth.
 The Lunar Rabbit handed him a cup to both M2 and Zero.
 Zero took it in hand.
 A strong smell of minty coffee brushed against his nose.
-He took a sip and was amazed that it taste more like hot chocolate with a pinch of peppermint than coffee itself.
+He took a sip and was amazed that it tasted more like hot chocolate with a pinch of peppermint than coffee.
 Then he felt a warm fuzzy feeling that ran up and down his spine, making him feel at ease.

-The world around him seem a bit more clearer as his sense increased by three-folds.
+The world around him seemed a bit clearer as his sense increased by three-folds.

-An ability that allows you to exceed the normal sense and see into the supernatural.
+An ability that allows you to exceed the normal sense and see beyond the supernatural.